credwood/SportsBot/README.md

             )
 ```

-This function requires a search phrase, a list of words or phrases that should not appear in the conversation* and a file path to the conversation objects.
-The default file will be called output.jsonl and will be created in your project folder.
+This function requires a search phrase, a list of words and/or phrases that should not appear in the conversation* and a path to the file storing the `Conversation` objects.
+The default file is `output.jsonl`.

-To test the classifier, you will need to create a list of labels for the conversations, and then you can import and run `few_shot_train`:
+To test the classifier, you will need to create a list of labels for the conversations, choose training conversations and then you can import and run `few_shot_train`:

 ```sh
 from sportsbot.inference import few_shot_train